The Road to Independence

-The old phrase “can’t see the forest for the trees” applies to Mike Sager, but in a very different way.
-Diagnosed with three different conditions including retinitis pigmentosa, macular degeneration, and partial color blindness.
-Paint runs in Mike’s blood with his mother, grandmother and two aunts who are also artists.
+The old phrase “can’t see the forest for the trees” applies to Napoleon artist Mike Sager, but in a very different way.
+Read Mike’s story.

 Let Me Tell You A Story